-This will be the second year which honors the memory of Neely Tal Snyder z”l by recognizing a professional with strong commitment and passion for Jewish community.
+This award honors the memory of Neely Tal Snyder z”l by recognizing a professional with strong commitment and passion for Jewish community.
 The winner of this award has helped to build immersive and hands-on experiences/programs that have community impact and demonstrates creativity, openness and inclusion.

-PLEASE SUBMIT APPLICATIONS FOR NOMINATION BY WEDNESDAY, MARCH 15, 2017
+PLEASE SUBMIT APPLICATIONS FOR FUTURE NOMINATIONS BY FEBRUARY 27, 2019

 Please note: Save the blank nomination form first, before filling it out.
 Then send as an attachment by email to Cindy at firstname.lastname@example.org.
 Also, save your responses in a Word document as back-up before sending.